This phenomenon is best perceived under somewhat dim lighting conditions.

 Apparent alignment depends on rotation speed.
 It also depends on the luminance difference, the darker the outer “shadow”, the stronger the effect.You can try out various speeds and various shapes.
 If you see a counter-rotation when stopping the shapes: that’s the motion after-effect.
 It is also possible to choose a darker blue using the colour pickers at the left.
-With the RGB setting ‘#000033’ the effect is nearly double in size.
+With a darker blue, the effect is nearly double in size, though the shape is less discernible.

 The main mechanism here is that processing speed within our visual system depends on luminance, “the brighter the faster”.
 A rough rule of thumb is: 10× brighter → 10 ms faster.The mechanism is located within the photoreceptors in the retina.
 One might think that the optional bright-background effect argues against this, because the dark shape remains dark – but there its edges are defined by the bright background.
 The present demonstration could be seen as a rotatory version of the “Hess effect”, where the more intensely illuminated of a pair of laterally-moving targets appears displaced ahead of the other.
 However, possibly due to pursuit eye movements, this is more difficult to demonstrate.
 There is also a close relation to the Pulfrich phenomenon, which, however, can be seen in binocular vision only.